dotnetcore/CAP/README.md

 ### Publish

-Inject `ICapPublisher` in your Controller, then use the `ICapPublisher` to send messages
+Inject `ICapPublisher` in your Controller, then use the `ICapPublisher` to send messages.

+> The version 7.0+ supports publish delay messages.

 ```c#
 public class PublishController : Controller